lumen-byte/PixelTrace/README.md

 # PixelTrace

 ## Overview
+Screens lie.
+A photo of a photo can look just as crisp, just as convincing, as the real thing — until you know what to look for.
+PixelTrace was built to know what to look for.

-PixelTrace is a system‑level solution for detecting screen recaptures and image fraud.
-It combines a **hybrid feature extraction pipeline**—lightweight handcrafted computer‑vision descriptors and a deep convolutional neural network (CNN)—to deliver high‑accuracy detection while remaining performant on CPU‑only environments.
+It's a system-level solution for catching screen recaptures and image fraud, built around a **hybrid feature extraction pipeline** that pairs lightweight handcrafted computer-vision descriptors with a deep convolutional neural network (CNN).
+The result is detection accuracy that doesn't demand a GPU farm to run — it's comfortable on CPU-only environments, which matters a lot more in production than in a research notebook.

 ## Features
-- **Hybrid Mode**: Switch seamlessly between a fast handcrafted CV stack and a powerful CNN‑based extractor.
-The mode can be toggled at runtime (environment variable `PT_NO_CNN`).
+- **Hybrid Mode** — Switch seamlessly between a fast handcrafted CV stack and a heavier CNN-based extractor, toggled at runtime with the `PT_NO_CNN` environment variable.
+Speed when you need it, depth when you don't.
-- **Stateless API**: Exposes a FastAPI endpoint (`api/index.py`) that can be deployed server‑less on Vercel or containerised on Render.
+- **Stateless API** — A FastAPI endpoint (`api/index.py`) ready to deploy serverless on Vercel or containerized on Render, with no hidden state to manage between requests.
-- **Optimised Runtime**: Runtime dependencies have been trimmed to stay under Vercel’s 500 MB bundle limit (no pandas, XGBoost, or heavy training‑time libraries).
+- **Optimized Runtime** — Every runtime dependency earns its place.
+No pandas, no XGBoost, no heavy training-time libraries — just what's needed to stay under Vercel's 500 MB bundle limit.
-- **Docker Ready**: A production‑grade `Dockerfile` based on `python:3.12‑slim` for consistent deployments.
+- **Docker Ready** — A production-grade `Dockerfile` built on `python:3.12-slim` for deployments that behave the same way everywhere.
-- **Cross‑Platform**: Works on macOS, Linux and Windows; GPU acceleration is optional for the CNN path.
+- **Cross-Platform** — Runs on macOS, Linux, and Windows, with GPU acceleration available for the CNN path when you want it, optional when you don't.

 ## Architecture
 ```